arjan/persi/README.md

 * Simple, easy to learn API
 * API is purely functional, it is not an ORM.
+* Database schema versioning and migrations
 * Multiple database backends
 * Connection pooling (for applicable backends)
-* No caching - caching should be done in application code
+* No result caching - caching should be done in application code
 * Aiming for 100% test coverage

 Usage
 -----

 Naming